jogaudard/FATES_INCLINE/src/data_handling/create_singlepoint_gswp3.md

 cp /cluster/home/evaler/CTSM/tools/site_and_regional/default_data_2000.cfg /cluster/home/evaler/CTSM/tools/site_and_regional/default_data_2000_default.cfg
 ```

-Change the specifies CLM forcing directory to match with data path on Betzy instead, and delete the whole CRUJRA block.
+Change the specified CLM forcing directory to match with data path on Betzy instead, and delete the whole CRUJRA block.
 It should look like this:

 ```
 [main]